Dr Rebecca Hillman

 · Practice through research

-I am working with the General Federation of Trade Unions (GFTU), Banner Theatre, Reel News, Townsend Productions on events to (re)connect radical artists and the trade unions.
-This is based on my research into agitprop and other socialist theatre practice in the 1960s and 1970s, as well as my interest in the value of performance for contemorary political movements.
-The events I am collaborating on with the GFTU and others facilitate discussions between participants on what's changed over the years for artists and trade unionists, and what's needed now to address current campaigning/organising needs.
-As well as offering a space for participants to network, there is also space for their creative collaboration.
-Our launch event was held in December 2016, and out next event will take place over 3 days in Autumn 2017.
-I am looking into a possible partnership between the GFTU and the University of Exeter, and am developing an impact case study to document the whole project.
+Between 2013-2017 I worked with the General Federation of Trade Unions, Banner Theatre, Reel News and Townsend Productions on events to build links between radical artists and trade unions.
+We facilitated discussions between event participants on what's changed over the years for artists and trade unionists, and what's needed now to address current campaigning/organising needs.
+As well as offering a space for networking, the events also provided space for their creative collaboration.
+Our launch event was held in December 2016 in Bedford, and the next event over 3 days in Autumn 2017 in Exeter.

 I am open to discussing research proposals on any relevant subject given my research expertise.
 I am especially happy to consider working with candidates with interests in the fields of performance and activism, theatre and the labour movement, applied and agitprop theatre, and those interested in research through practice.